 Join us for three hours off the “eaten” path as we find and gather over a dozen wild edibles.
 We whip up a little tasting right on the trail.
-Take home the rest of your finds and/or get ready for some find dining when one of our award-winning restaurant partners prepares your catch of the day, with lunch, brunch or dinner, for free.
+Take home the rest of your finds and/or get ready for some find dining when one of our award-winning restaurant partners prepares your catch of the day.
 Wild mushroom pizza, daylily tamales, sassafras root beer, wisteria ice cream… it all depends on what we find!

 - Experts lead all ages and abilities